kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 ### Traffic Enforcement

-Operators MUST use enforcement mechanisms (like NetworkPolicy, sidecar configuration, or CNI-level controls) to deny direct egress from workloads and force outbound traffic through the Gateway.
+For egress gateways to be effective, operators should deny direct egress from workloads and force outbound traffic through the Gateway using enforcement mechanisms (like NetworkPolicy, sidecar configuration, or CNI-level controls).
 This GEP does not define enforcement mechanisms -- it defines what the Gateway does once traffic arrives.

 ## Conformance